aswierkowska/aswierkowska.github.io/index.md

 ## About Me

-I’m a Ph.D. student at the [Systems Research Group](https://dse.in.tum.de/), Technical University of Munich (TUM), supervised by Prof. Pramod Bhatotia.
+I’m a Research and Teaching Assistant at the [Systems Research Group](https://dse.in.tum.de/), Technical University of Munich (TUM), supervised by Prof. Pramod Bhatotia.

 ## Research Interests